snork-alt/sails-semantic-boilerplate/README.md

 # sails-semantic-boilerplate
-### a Sails application with Semantic UI and a simple layout
+A Sails.js (v0.9.7) application with Semantic UI and a simple layout